MDU-PHL/bohra/README.md

 **Bohra is currently undergoing some significant upgrades and redevelopment.
 We appreciate your patience while we make these changes.
 For those interested you can find some preliminary installation and usage instructions [here](https://mdu-phl.github.io/bohra/).
 The current stable version detailed below is still ofcourse available.**

-**Bohra is currently undergoing some significant upgrades and redevelopment.
-We appreciate your patience while we make these changes.
-For those interested you can find some preliminary installation and usage instructions [here](https://mdu-phl.github.io/bohra/).
-The current stable version detailed below is still ofcourse available.**

 # Bohra

 Bohra is microbial genomics pipeline, designed predominantly for use in public health, but may also be useful in research settings.
 At a minimum the pipeline takes as input a tab-delimited file with the isolate IDs followed by the path to READ1 and READ2, where reads are illumina reads (other platforms are not supported at this stage).